 Voting policy questions Investment manager's response What is your policy on consulting with clients before voting?
 In order to maintain the necessary flexibility to meet client needs, local offices of Schroders may determine a voting policy regarding the securities for which they are responsible, subject to agreement with clients as appropriate, and/or addressing local market issues.
 Clients in the UK will need to contact their usual client services person(s) on whether or not this is available for the type of investment(s) they hold with Schroders.
 1 We evaluate voting issues arising at our investee companies and, where we have the authority to do so, vote on them in line with our fiduciary responsibilities in what we deem to be the interests of our clients.
 We utilise company engagement, internal research, investor views and governance expertise to confirm our intention.
-Further information can be found in our Environmental, Social and Governance Policy for Listed Assets policy: https://www.schroders.com/en/sysglobalassets/global-assets/english/campaign/sustainability/integrity-documents/schroders-esg-policy.pdf How, if at all, have you made use of proxy voting services?
-We receive research from both ISS and the Investment Association's Institutional Voting Information Services (IVIS) for upcoming general meetings, however this is only one component that feeds into our voting decisions.
+Further information can be found in our Environmental, Social and Governance Policy for Listed Assets policy .
+How, if at all, have you made use of proxy voting services?
+We receive research from both Institutional Shareholder Services and the Investment Association's Institutional Voting Information Services (IVIS) for upcoming general meetings, however this is only one component that feeds into our voting decisions.
 In addition to relying on our policies we will also be informed by company reporting, company engagements, country specific policies, engagements with stakeholders and the views of portfolio managers and analysts.
 It is important to stress that our own research is also integral to our final voting decision; this will be conducted by both our financial and ESG analysts.
 For contentious issues, our Corporate Governance specialists will be in deep dialogue with the relevant analysts and portfolio managers to seek their view and better understand the corporate context.
 We continue to review our voting practices and policies during our ongoing dialogue with our portfolio managers.
 This has led us to raise the bar on what we consider 'good governance practice.'
 What process did you follow for determining the "most significant" votes?
 We consider "most significant" votes as those against company management.
 We are not afraid to oppose management if we believe that doing so is in the best interests of shareholders and our clients.
 For example, if we believe a proposal diminishes shareholder rights or if remuneration incentives are not aligned with the company's long term performance and creation of shareholder value.
 Such votes against will typically follow an engagement and we will inform the company of our intention to vote against before the meeting, along with our rationale.
 Where there have been ongoing and significant areas of concerns with a company's performance we may chose to vote against individuals on the board.
+However, as active fund managers we usually look to support the management of the companies that we invest in.
+Where we do not do this we classify the vote as significant and will disclose the reason behind this to the company and the public.